IhorZak/ALog/README.md

 logger.wtf(new RuntimeException("Fatal error"), "Message, %d, %s", 20, "Argument");
 ```

-Using default configuration ALog will use pretty formatters for arrays, collections and maps.
+Using default configuration ALog will use pretty formatters for arrays, collections, iterables and maps.
 So next code
 ```java
 ALog.d(new int[] {1, 2, 3, 4});
 ALog.d(new Float[] {1.0f, 2.0f, 3.5f});